The Elements of Collaborative Research

 Trust and Psychological Safety

-I refer to this as the first pillar of Team Science.
 It is almost impossible to imagine a successful collaboration without trust and psychological safety.
 These features provide the foundation for a successful team dynamic.
 When the team is functioning well, they are positively reinforced.

 Shared Vision